youngbryanyu/SimpliStash/README.md

 The setup script does the following:
 - Compiles the source code
-- Creates symbolic links to executables
+- Creates symbolic links to executables `sstash.sh` and `sstash-cli.sh`

 ## Running the Database
 To start the database server, run `sstash <primary_port> <read_only_port> [master_ip] [master_port]`.
 See [Example](#example) for an example.